 Category and Tag Archives

 I’m betting that when you setup categories, you don’t usually add a description.
-Well, check this out: if you click to edit any tag or category, you can use the visual editor to edit the description.
-So, yeah, you could even add formatting, links, images, or video!
+Well, check this out: if you click to edit any tag or category, you can add a description of the taxonomy!
+You can even use basic formatting such as bold or italicized text and links.
+In some cases, (depending on the plugins you have installed,) you can even use the visual editor to add the formatting…and even images and video!
 The markup you enter there will appear at the top of the category (or tag) archive page when visitors search by that category (or tag.)
 It looks nice to your visitors and gives Google some context to snack on.

 Redundant Categories and Tags